 Wearable gadgets like wrist-bands are able to monitor an individual’s metrics.
 Remote operation allows the consumer to be healthy away from a health organisation.

 Robots are being created to redefine industrial automation.
 One of these robots is named ‘Baxter’.
 Baxter tackles the following conventions:

 Baxter starts at a price of about $25,000 and can be programmed through a touch-screen interface without complex programming.
 The robot is also armed with sensors that detects people for safety.

 The Japanese electronics manufacturer Sharp released ‘Robohon’, a robotic smartphone in late 2016.
-The region is up to par in both robotics as well as smartphones.
-It is interesting to see market leaders trying to make the best of two worlds.
+The region is up to par in both robotics as well as smartphones and it is interesting to see a market leader trying to make the best of two worlds.

 The applications of quadrotors in aerospace has only just scratched the surface.
-Amazon plans on using quadrotors to deliver packages to the consumer, sometime in the near future.
+Amazon plans on using quadrotors to deliver packages to the consumer very soon.

-In 2014, the technology of helicopters and motorcycles was combined resulting in the invention of the hover bike.
+In 2014, the technology of helicopters and motorcycles was combined resulting in the hover bike.

-One solution addressing congested city roads are overhead cars.
-Another technology called hyperloop claims to move between cities a hundred kilometres apart within just 10 minutes.
+The hyperloop concept claims to move between cities a hundred kilometres apart within just 10 minutes.